Is this the most bizarre AirBnb request ever?

 The post began: "I (26m) tried out AirBnb for the first time on a recent trip to NY.
 I was staying in my host's (24F) bedroom while she bunked with her roommate.

-"I arrived after an 8 hour flight at what would be around 3am my time, but 10pm in NY.
+"I arrived after an eight-hour flight at what would be around 3am my time, but 10pm in NY.
 Met my host who showed me around quickly, pointing out the bathroom and the bedroom.
 I told her I was exhausted, so I just wanted to go to bed."

 "The note reads as follows: 'Hi, this might be your first time doing AirBnb so you should understand a few standard etiquette's.
 AirBnb is hosting so it is very different from a hotel or motel.
 You need to keep the room clean and free of odour because you are staying in someone else's room.